treyhunner/pyohio2024/outline-idea.md

 3. Writing skills: I write decently and definitely better than I used to write

 Okay, I kind of cheated with that list.
-Those are skills I have that are better than they were and they're pretty good.
-I think I'm at *least* a decent teacher and a pretty good Python programmer.
+I *am* getter better at those skills, but I'm also pretty decent at them already.

-These are things I'm actually not very good at, despite being on a mostly positive trajectory:
+These are things I'm *actually* not very good at, despite being on a mostly positive trajectory:

 1. Marketing skills
 2. ...
+TODO

 ---